Lame Duck - Longman Dictionary

 • lame duck president/governor/legislature etc

 See all results Pictures of the day What are these?
-Image of helmet Image of crown Click on the pictures to check.
+Image of cocktail-shaker Image of cocktail Click on the pictures to check.

 Explore topics

-See all topics Word of the day resolution a formal decision or statement agreed on by a group of people, especially after a vote pearson Cookie Policy Privacy Policy Copyright and legal Pearson Languages About LDOCE How to use
+See all topics Word of the day compromise an agreement that is achieved after everyone involved accepts less than what they wanted at first, or the act of making this agreement pearson Cookie Policy Privacy Policy Copyright and legal Pearson Languages About LDOCE How to use

 Tag » What Does Lame Duck Mean